recursivelabsai/Self-Tracing/Self-Tracing-Paper.md

 ### 4.3 Inference-Time Tracing

-During inference, the MRCT framework operates in one of three modes:
+During inference, the RCT framework operates in one of three modes:

 1. **Passive Tracing**: The model generates attribution graphs alongside its outputs without modifying the generation process.
 This mode is useful for post-hoc analysis of model behavior.